Beukhof-Techniek/ESP32-EnBaFu-Meter/README.md

 - currentVolume : the volume of fluid in the Tank.

 ## Alternator and Engine values
+The Alternator is connected to a voltage divider to obtain a usable value at the analog port it is connected to.
+See _documents/Resistor Calculations.ods_ for example resistor values.
+The zener diode is a protection for the analog input.

 ![Connection](images/alternator_battery_connection.jpg "Alternator and Battery connection")